adanilyak/ai-app-builder/README.md

 ```bash
 npx expo start
 ```
-3. Scan the QR code shown in the terminal or browser using Expo Go.
+3. Scan the QR code shown in the terminal using Camera app.
-   The app will open automatically on your device.
+   The app will open on your device inside Expo Go app.